The Day of Your Procedure

-We ask that you arrive at Community Endoscopy Center promptly at your check-in time.
+Please arrive promptly at your check-in time.
 This will allow plenty of time to complete your admission process and prepare you for your procedure.

-On the day of your procedure, please plan on being at Community Endoscopy Center for approximately 2 hours.
+On the day of your procedure, please plan to be at the center for 1 ½ to 2 hours.
 Although your procedure may only take minutes to perform, the actual time of your procedure is hard to predict due to anatomical differences of individuals.
 Following your procedure, you will need time to rest in the recovery room.

 In an effort to keep on schedule, we request that you arrive promptly at your designated check-in time.
 We value your time and realize how important it is.
 We make every attempt to stay on schedule, but occasionally a procedure takes longer than expected, or your physician may be delayed at the hospital for an emergency.